Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 # Tables
+For brevity, not all tables obtained from the performance evaluation are listed in the [thesis](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/thesis.pdf).
 To look at all tables that resulted from the asymptotic experiments, simply navigate to the folder [`./tables`](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/tree/main/tables).
 If the tables don't show in the Browser, download the PDFs.

 # Setup for verification

-1. Download / Clone this repo including a copy of the [monpoly](https://bitbucket.org/jshs/monpoly/src) version described in the thesis.
+1. Download / Clone this repo including a copy of the [monpoly](https://bitbucket.org/jshs/monpoly/src) version described in the [thesis](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/thesis.pdf).
 2. Build `monpoly`, see instructions [here](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/README-monpoly.md)

 # Verify Tables

-If you just want to verify the generation of tables in the thesis, skip the first few steps in Experiments and just run `table-generator.py`, `asymptotic-table-generator.py` and `asymptotic-table-generator-rewritten.py` directly on the downloaded data (CSVs).
+If you just want to verify the generation of tables in the [thesis](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/thesis.pdf), skip the first few steps in Experiments and just run `table-generator.py`, `asymptotic-table-generator.py` and `asymptotic-table-generator-rewritten.py` directly on the downloaded data (CSVs).

 # Verify Experiments
 ## Comparison Experiments for Trigger